 V3.461B Non-attributable/residual input tax

-Input tax to be attributed under this head (henceforth termed “residual input tax”) includes not only input tax which is attributable to the making of both taxable and exempt supplies1, but also input tax which is not specifically attributable to any supply (or is attributable to a non-business activity which is used to benefit the business2) but which is used for business purposes, such as general business overheads3.
+Input tax to be attributed under this head (referred to here as 'residual input tax') includes not only input tax attributable to the making of both taxable and exempt supplies1.
+It also includes input tax which is not specifically attributable to any supply (or is attributable to a non-business activity which is used to benefit the business2) but which is used for business purposes, eg general business overheads3.

 For example, in Town & County Factors Ltd v HMRC, the Tribunal said: